ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Management should be monitoring that bug queue process to ensure the queue stays at a manageable length, and adjusting staffing or process if product quality isn t meeting targets.

 You should prioritize your queues based on importance and urgency.
-If something of critical importance with extreme time pressure arises, it should be put into the queue and escalated to the top. en apply common sense as to how you handle it.
+If something of critical importance with extreme time pressure arises, it should be put into the queue and escalated to the top.
+Then apply common sense as to how you handle it.
 If you need to call somebody to ensure they know it's there, then so be it, as long as this is the exception and not the rule.

 #### Your First Team